Millions of dollars worth of unclaimed money on the way to people in Louisiana

 BATON ROUGE- Millions of dollars in unclaimed money that belongs to Louisiana residents began going out to them two weeks ago.
 State Treasurer John Schroder said 45,000 checks were mailed and are showing up in people's mailboxes.

 Unclaimed money is lost money.
-It comes to the state treasurer's office because a company lost track of you based on a change of address.
+It comes to the state treasurer's office because a company lost track of the owner of the funds based on a change of address.
 Almost $800 million is owed to citizens according to Shroder.
 He said just yesterday his office was flooded with at least 500 phone calls with people wondering if the checks were legitimate.

 "If it has the treasury seal, my signature... it's real," Schroder said.
 "Take it to the bank, the bank won't cash it if it's fake."